-Risk Management Committee Composition Attendance Chairman Non-Independent Executive Director Mr. Lim Hong Liang 1/1 Member Senior Independent Non-Executive Director Encik Johari Low Bin Abdullah 1/1 Member Independent Non-Executive Director Encik Muhayuddin Bin Musa 1/1
+Risk Management Committee Composition Name of Director Attendance Chairman Non-Independent Executive Director Mr. Lim Hong Liang 1/1 Member Senior Independent Non-Executive Director Encik Johari Low Bin Abdullah 1/1 Member Independent Non-Executive Director Encik Muhayuddin Bin Musa 1/1

-As part of MCCG, the Board had established a RMC, which comprises a majority of Independent Directors, to oversee the company's risk management framework and policies.
+According to Step up 10.3 of MCCG, the Board had established a RMC, which comprises a majority of Independent Directors, to oversee the company's risk management framework and policies.
 The responsibilities of the RMC are as follow:-

-- To perform annual review and adopt risk management tools suitable for the Company: - To review and ensure all transactions to be entered into by the Company are in compliance with applicable laws; - To highlight environmental, economic, catastrophe, interest rate, inflation exposures that might be potentially faced by the Company to the Board and recommend the respective mitigation measures; and - To obtain independent professional or other advice when necessary.
+- To perform annual review and adopt risk management tools suitable for the Company; - To review and ensure all transactions to be entered into by the Company are in compliance with applicable laws; - To highlight environmental, economic, catastrophe, interest rate, inflation exposures that might be potentially faced by the Company to the Board and recommend the respective mitigation measures; and - To obtain independent professional or other advice when necessary.